rahulsingh321/rahulsingh321/README.md

 <p align='center'>Lead Engineer - Ruby on Rails | Database Architect | eCommerce | Open source</p>

-I'm a self-taught passionate software engineer, with more than 8 year of experience in Ruby on Rails development.
+I'm a self-taught passionate software engineer, with 10+ of experience in FullStack Web development.

 **About me**